healthpen/healthpen/README.md

 I don't often get tones in textes/calls but do not require tonetags all of the time.
 Don't overuse tones with me, it's annoying.

+IWC :

+-14 .
+Dangles reminder that I am old as shit /lh

+Hetalia / Forsaken / Hazbin Hotel/ Helluva Boss .
+I don't necessesarily enjoy the fandom/content, and mostly do not enjoy hearing about it due to my own opinion/experiience w/ it.

 DNI ;

 Basic shit.
 I don't want any of u pedos, racists, zoo, ableist bs on my profile.

-Okegom/ The coffin of Andy and Leyley / Alfred's playhouse / Any of that stuff stay far from me.
+Okegom  / Countryhuman / The coffin of Andy and Leyley / Alfred's playhouse / Any of that stuff stay far from me.
 I literally don't want anything to do with your shit, and you don't want anything to do w/ me.

-If ur not old enough to have discord then please don't interact with me.
-I'm a grown ass man
+If ur not old enough to have discord then please don't friend with me.

 ╰─..★.────────────────────────────────────────────────────────────────────────╯